bullejos/Bezier-surfaces-and-geological-structures/README.md

 # Bezier-surfaces-and-geological-structures

-We use Bézier surfaces to obtain a 3D model of a geological structureWe
+We use Bézier surfaces to obtain a 3D model of a geological structure